MadBomber/sqa/README.md

 `aapl.df` is the Daru::DataFrame
-see the `daru` gem for how to manipulate the DataFrame The SQA::Indicator class methods use Arrays no the DataFrame Here is an example:
+see the `daru` gem for how to manipulate the DataFrame The SQA::Indicator class methods use Arrays not the DataFrame Here is an example: